Vocaby/dictionaryminer/README.md

-# dictionaryminer (In Development)
+# :scroll: dictionaryminer
-:book: Free English dictionary available for any use
+Free English dictionary available for any use (personal or commercial).

+Contributions are encouraged and welcomed!

 ## Data Structure
 ```json